keptn-contrib/artifacthub/githubaction/0.1.0/README.md

-# GitHub Actions via Keptn Webhooks
+# GitHub Actions Webhook Integration

 This integration shows how to invoke GitHub Action workflows leveraging [Keptn's Webhook Service](https://keptn.sh/docs/0.10.x/integrations/webhooks/).
 With a GitHub actions integration, you can call existing GitHub workflows from Keptn sequences.